Smooth Final Cost Certification – an Oxymoron?

 Classification of costs on the final cost certification report is another key aspect that can help make the process smoother for everyone.
 If the books show all of the development costs in one account, not broken out into different categories, then this will make the process more difficult for the accountants.
 Classifying all of the costs into the correct category will improve efficiency and help speed up the certification of the costs for the final cost certification.
 Probably the easiest way to determine the cost categories is to look at the final cost certification report for the state in which the project is located.
 The categories listed on this report should correlate to how the costs are broken out on the books.
 There may be some unusual costs that aren’t listed on the report.
 What should you do?
 Don’t panic.
 Communicate with the accountants to determine in which category those costs should be recorded.

 Communication and classification – two very important aspects of the final cost certification process that have the potential to help make the process go more smoothly.
 Is a smooth final cost certification an oxymoron?
 As we like to say in the accounting world, it depends.
 While I would love to think that it is not an oxymoron, it really depends on the accuracy of cost classification and quality of communication.

-Robin is a tax senior manager in our firm’s taxation area with over 19 years of experience in public accounting.
+Robin is a tax principal in our firm’s taxation area with over 23 years of experience in public accounting.
 She works primarily with clients in the affordable housing industry, including tax credit properties, U.S Department of Housing and Urban Development and U.S. Department of Agricultural Rural Development Sites.
-In addition to reviewing tax […]
+In addition to reviewing tax filings […]